RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-For proceedings sourced from a print book or e-book, use the same format for a book or book chapter e.g. author(s), year of publication, title of conference paper, editor(s), title of book in italics, page number(s) in brackets, publisher and DOI.
+For proceedings sourced from a print book or e-book, use the same format for a book or book chapter e.g. author(s), year of publication, title of conference paper, editor(s), title of book in italics, page number(s) in parentheses, publisher and DOI.

+##### Example

 > {.hanging-indent}Katashev, A., Romberg, K., Danielsson, A., & Saraste, H. (2015).
 Application of 3D scanner for estimation of chest movement in scoliotic patients.
 In H. Mindedal & M. Persson (Eds.). *16th Nordic-Baltic Conference on Biomedical Engineering: 16 NBC & 10.
 MTD 2014 joint conferences* (pp. 63-66).
-Springer International Publishing. https<nolink>://doi.org/10.1007/978-3-319-12967-9 {/.hanging-indent}
+Springer International Publishing. https://doi.org/10.1007/978-3-319-12967-9 {/.hanging-indent}

 ###### end-subtype-content